Ankitkr2506/Finance_Assistant/README.md

-This is AI_Based Finance App , named Welth
+This is my personal Finance Assistant
+Demo video:-